utah-cs4470-sp25/template/README.md

 system PATH.
 If you're having trouble with this step, please talk to your TA or one of your instructors.

-Note that if you're using Python, `make compile` will do a bit of syntax checking but that's about it.
+Note that if you are using Python, `make compile` will do a bit of syntax checking but that's about it.
 If you are familiar with and want to use tools like Mypy, feel free to edit your Makefile to do so.